MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Security/Microsoft.PowerShell.Security.md

 Gets the execution policies for the current session.

 ### [Get-PfxCertificate](Get-PfxCertificate.md)
-Gets information about .pfx certificate files on the computer.
+Gets information about PFX certificate files on the computer.

 ### [New-FileCatalog](New-FileCatalog.md)
 Creates a Windows catalog file containing cryptographic hashes for files and folders in specified